Measure API Endpoint latency

 Because the avg_duration_state field is an intermediate state, you'd need to merge it when querying the Data Source using something like avgMerge.

-In your Workspace, you can create a Time Series to visualize the latency of your API Endpoints over time.
-You just need to point to pipe_stats_rt and select duration and start_datetime, or point to or pipe_stats and select avgMerge(avg_duration_state) and date.
+In your Workspace, you can create a Time series to visualize the latency of your API Endpoints over time.
+Point to pipe_stats_rt and select duration and start_datetime, or point to or pipe_stats and select avgMerge(avg_duration_state) and date.

 Charts